CahidArda/prisonner-s-dilemma-strategy-evolution/README.md

 ###### Graph 8
 ![](./previous_results/_graphs/e2.png)

+Another thing we can observe is that the worst performing agent strategy is no longer a random behaivour.
+It is similar to the most common strategy of the population.

 ### Trembling Hand

 I then implemented the concept of *trembling hand*.
 This is analogus to adding noise to the environment.
 Agents occasionally miscommunicate and make mistakes: They cooperate or betray by mistake.